Sociology and Anthropology

 Division of Social Sciences

 The Department of Sociology offers a major and a minor in sociology as well as concentration in Social Welfare.
-Sociology courses are also foundational for the interdisciplinary minor in Justice, Law and Society.
+Sociology courses are also foundational for the interdisciplinary minors in Public Health and in Justice, Law and Society.

 Sociology is the study of human social interaction.
 Courses in sociology help students gain a general understanding of human society, understand how individuals’ lives are shaped by social forces, develop theoretical and analytic skills appropriate for graduate or professional school programs, prepare for careers in social service or allied fields, and acquire theoretical and practical knowledge for careers in business and industry.
-Recent graduates have gone on to professional or graduate schools in sociology, anthropology, law, criminology, social work, and teaching.
+Recent graduates have gone on to professional or graduate schools in sociology, anthropology, law, criminology, social work, and education.
 Graduates have found employment in those fields, and also the Peace Corps, counseling, corrections, the armed services, banking, public relations, human resources management, and other corporate and nonprofit positions.

 The Sociology Major

 Sociology 101 is prerequisite for the major in sociology.
 Additionally, prospective majors should complete at least two additional sociology courses by the end of their sophomore year, and the major’s statistics requirement, which must be satisfied no later than the spring semester of sophomore year to avoid later problems in completing the required research methods and sociological theory sequence in the fall and spring of their junior year, respectively.

 The Senior Capstone Experience